Replenishment methods and calculations

 - The item's base unit is Each (from Item header).

 - The item's UOM default for replenishment is Each (from the header in the Supplier history tab for the item) and applies to the unit of measure for Maximum order quantity.
-If the UOM default is different from the item's base unit, the Maximum order quantity would first need to be converted into the base unit of the item.
+If the UOM default is different from the item's base unit, convert the Maximum order quantity into the base unit of the item.

 | Example | Need to purchase | Max order qty | Supplier min order qty | Supplier UOM | EOQ | EOQ for calculation* | Quantity to purchase |